 With the German bid to capture Moscow thwarted, Hitler turned his attention to the southeast.
 In the 1942 Summer Offensive, he attempted to seize the oil fields of southern Russia and the Caucasus.
 However after dramatic initial successes, the attack ground to a halt, both in the Caucasus foothills and at the strategic city of Stalingrad.

-The Germans begin Case Blue, their great Summer Offensive of 1942, by advancing on Voronezh and Rostov, along the Don River in Soviet Russia.
-After securing the lower Don in July, they sweep across southern Russia, moving on Stalingrad and the Volga in the north and the oilfields of the Caucasus in the south.
-However by late August they have lost their momentum, facing difficulties across the front—especially in their attempt to capture Stalingrad.
+The Germans began Case Blue, their great Summer Offensive of 1942, by advancing on Voronezh and Rostov, along the Don River in Soviet Russia.
+After securing the lower Don in July, they swept across southern Russia, moving on Stalingrad and the Volga in the north and the oilfields of the Caucasus in the south.
+However by late August they had lost their momentum, facing difficulties across the front—especially in their attempt to capture Stalingrad.

-The Union of Soviet Socialist Republics launches the Sinyavino Offensive on German positions on the southern shore of Lake Ladoga, in an attempt to break the Siege of Leningrad.
-The offensive is gradually ground to a halt by German resistance, allowing the Germans to counterattack on September 21, restoring the front line to its pre-battle position by October 10.
-Despite the Soviet failure, the battle forces the Germans to cancel their plan to capture Leningrad (Operation Northern Light).
+In August 1942 the Union of Soviet Socialist Republics launched the Sinyavino Offensive on German positions on the southern shore of Lake Ladoga, in an attempt to break the Siege of Leningrad.
+The offensive was gradually ground to a halt by German resistance, allowing the Germans to counterattack on September 21, restoring the front line to its pre-battle position by October 10.
+Despite the Soviet failure, the battle forced the Germans to cancel their plan to capture Leningrad (Operation Northern Light).

 23 Aug 1942 Battle of Stalingrad begins▲